stevleibelt/slides/2013/131104_phpug_lightning_talk_aware_interface/talk_en.rst

 What Is This Talk About?
 ========================

-* dependency injection (automatically and "by hand")
+* short reminder of dependency injection (automatically and "by hand")
 * add some thoughts about how to write easy to read code
 * philosophy and interpretion of words ;-)
 * remind you about the fact that there is a world without "DIC" [5] out there